PMET-public/module-data-install/README.md

 # Magento 2 Data Install Module

-The Data Install module facilitates the loading of sample data by a series of generic .csv files.
+The Data Install module facilitates the loading of sample data by a series of generic .csv files, or the .json results from GraphQL queries (see the [Data Installer GraphQL ](https://github.com/PMET-public/module-data-install-graphql)module ).
 This allows for the easy creation/editing of data sets for particular scenerios.
 It also helps facilitate packaging of demos or verticals so they can be added to an existing site with demo data, or an empty site.

 **As the Data Install supports B2B, at this time the B2B modules are required in Magento even if B2B features will not be used.**

 ## Installation Methods

-### CLI (Preferred Method)
+### CLI

-`bin/magento gxd:datainstall <module>`
-Optional arguments:
+`bin/magento gxd:datainstall <module or path to data pack>` Optional arguments:
 `--load[=LOAD]  Data directory to load` `--files[=FILES] Comma delimited list of individual files to load` `-r, --reload[=RELOAD] Force Reload`
  `--host[=HOST] Override of host values in stores.csv file`

-Using the CLI has multiple advantages to the `setup:upgrade` method

-1. You don't need to use a Magento module unless you want to
-1. The module becomes very simple with no need for the Setup classes
-1. You can have a module included in the code or composer.json, but it will not add its data until you run the appropriate CLI command.
-This allows you to have multiple data sets ready to go without having to load each one as they are needed.
-1. The Magento `setup:upgrade` process was not built with the idea of installing large amounts of data across many data types and multiple stores.
-This can lead to errors especially when trying to install multiple data packs at the same time.

-**If you are using the CLI method, your modules should not have the Setup classes.
-This could lead to data conflicts and errors.**

-###### Datapack data format

-1. Each datapack needs to have a `data` subdirectory.
-This can contain the data to install, or it can contain one or more subdirectories with different installation options.
-For example, in our Grocery data pack there are directories for a `standalone` or `store` installation.
-Those can be specified by using the `--load=` option.

-2. A `.default` file can be created under the `data` directory containing the name of the directory you want installed if none is specified with the `--load=` option.

-3. The `media` directory is used for images and other assets.
-Most items are copied to their correct destinations under `pub/media` with the exception of product assets which read by the importer.
-Supported sub-directories include:
-   * `catalog` - Mostly contains product images under the `product` subdirectory.
-From there any image path should follow what is expected in the product import file.
-   * `downloadable_products` - downloadable product assets to be assigned during product import
-   * `favicon` - As defined in the config files
-   * `logo` - As defined in the config files
-   * `template_manager` - Images used in `templates.csv`
-   * `wysiwyg` - CMS images.
-It is recommended that they be placed in a unique subdirectory to make it cleaner in the UI if multiple data packs are loaded.
-The path needs to match what is referenced in CMS items.
-   * `email` - email logo as defined in config files

 ###### Usage